ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 - (TODO) Tasks
 - HPKE configurations
 - Reports
-- Aggregation jobs (and lists thereof)
+- Aggregation jobs
-- Aggregate shares (and lists thereof)
+- Aggregate shares
-- Collections (and lists thereof)
+- Collections

 A resource's path is resolved relative to a server's base URL to construct a resource URI.
 Deployments may host resource paths arbitrarily deep relative to their domain.
 Paths are generally structured as `/resource-type/{resource-id}`.
 Anywhere `{resource-id}` (e.g., `{task-id}` or `{report-id}`) occurs in a URI is to be understood as the URL-safe, unpadded base64 representation of the resource's identifier, which itself is usually 16 random bytes (some are 32, but https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/issues/349 will normalize them to 16).